List of Philadelphia and Kansas City Athletics Opening Day starting pitchers

 The Athletics are a Major League Baseball team that was originally based in Philadelphia.
-They moved to Kansas City, Missouri in 1956 before moving to their current home, Oakland, California in 1968.
+They moved to Kansas City, Missouri in 1956 before moving to Oakland, California in 1968.
 They have always played in the American League.
 During the 20th century until their move to Kansas City, they played their home games primarily at two home ball parks – Columbia Park until 1908, and Shibe Park (renamed Connie Mack Stadium in 1953) from 1909 through 1967.
 Their home ball park in Kansas City was Municipal Stadium.
 The first game of the new baseball season for a team is played on Opening Day, and being named the Opening Day starter is an honor, which is often given to the player who is expected to lead the pitching staff that season, though there are various strategic reasons why a team's best pitcher might not start on Opening Day.